-The above photo was taken in our classroom during a Public Stargaze.
+The above photo was taken in our classroom during a Public Stargaze with a guest lecturer.

 Enjoy TAO in another Language

 (we have a big planet):

 Joey models the Starman shirt from TAOAS student astronomy group.

 Here's a photo of our STEM teacher's group, learning "From Earth to the Stars with STEM" on Dec.
 8:

 All those little red markers above show clumps of recent Internet connections to TAO.
 You can use the mouse wheel to enlarge the map.

 Save Roane Starry Skies is in its fourth year!
 Founded Nov.
 4, 2007

 or if you have a comment or questions